Kei Otake, Juilliard Cellist With Treacher Collins Syndrome, Plays Instrument In NYC Subways To Enlighten

 JUILLIARD STUDENT KAYE OTAKE PLAYS IN NYC SUBWAYS

 But Otake’s motivation is not the money.
-He lives with Treacher Collins syndrome, and wants to show everyone that he is not defined by his disorder.
+He lives with Treacher Collins syndrome and wants to show everyone that his disorder does not define him.
 Treacher Collins causes facial deformities and may also cause difficulty breathing, hearing loss, and other issues.
 Those with the syndrome usually possess normal intelligence.

 At just 19, the musician has undergone more than 30 surgeries to correct the abnormalities.
 “I found it hard to express myself, so I express myself through music,” he explained.
 “I want people to care, I want them to listen, I want them to feel something inside.
 What I hope for the people to see is that I also have something to say.”